mibk/hawk/README.md

 ## Usage

-Running `hawk -help` gives you an extended help message on how to use Hawk, although the best documentation for the Hawk syntax currently is `test/run` directory.
+Running `hawk -help` gives you an extended help message on how to use Hawk, although the best documentation for the Hawk syntax is currently the `testdata` directory.

 ```
 Usage: hawk 'program' [file ...]